How to Clear System Data on Mac

 To clear system cache on your Mac:

-4. You'll see your Mac's Caches folder.
-Now, you can choose what to delete.
+2. You'll see your Mac's Caches folder.
+Delete anything you no longer want.

 Reduce system data on Mac by clearing your cache files.
 Go to Finder and select Go > Go to Folder to begin.